jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 In this set Magneto gets a whole new main character card, and this time  it goes to Level 3.
 This card represents Magneto’s desire to bring all mutants together as one.
 (Note: The version of Magneto can’t level up into the version of him and vice versa.
 A main character can only level up into a main character from the same set or into one that has the same artwork as it does.)

 ## Mandarin
+Set: The MCU Battles\
+Mandarin is really three potential characters in one.
+If Mandarin is in your deck you’ll need to bring your **Behind the Camera** pile with you which includes two copies of **Trevor Slattery** and one copy of **The Ten Rings**.
+When Mandarin gets KO’d, you’ll remove him from the game, shuffle your Behind the Camera pile, and randomly put one of the three cards there into your hand.

+This represents who Mandarin really is – lowly actor or deadly warlord.
+Leave the Behind the Camera pile face down – it’s important that your opponent doesn’t find out who the Mandarin really is until you’re ready to show them.

 ## Masacre
 Set: Deadpool & Friends\